Eleniac/Day-Scheduler/README.md

 # Usage
 The calendar utlizes HTML, CSS, JavaScript, Google Fonts and Bootstrap.
 Bootstrap set the background for the planner.
+The function timeInterval keeps the timer running with the correct day and time.

 # Credits